 Rosacea is a lifelong skin condition that requires constant management-there is no rosacea cure!
-Because rosacea is a long term skin problem, I professionally recommend oral antibiotics to treat rosacea, only as a last resort.
+Since rosacea is a long-term skin problem, I professionally only recommend oral antibiotics for rosacea treatment as a last resort.

 I work tirelessly with my patients to develop a management approach for their rosacea that helps to suppress flare-ups.
-We do this with a comprehensive foundation of wholistic and healthy control measures to support rosacea remission meaning:
+We do this with a comprehensive foundation of holistic dermatology.

 I build upon that foundation by adding medicated topical prescription skin care products.
 Then, only as a last resort, will I use short term oral antibiotics to control the skin when it flares up in spite of our best efforts.

-In addition to a complete supportive skin care regimen and prescription treatments when necessary, I recommend that my rosacea patient change their diet and activities to help control their rosacea.
+In addition to a complete supportive skin care regimen and prescription treatments when necessary, I recommend that my rosacea patient change their diet and activities to help fight physiologic inflammation that will in turn help to control their rosacea.

 What are the top supportive diet recommendations that I give to my rosacea patients?

 My whole foods and predominantly plant-based diet can help rosacea.
 It's the perfect diet for anyone with an inflammatory skin condition.
 We know that a diet like this is anti- inflammatory and will help to control inflammation from many causes.
 It’s a veggie heavy diet that's very similar to the current recommendation from doctors and dietitians for optimal health.